The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Abstract

 \section{Abstract}

 The thin set theorem for $n$-tuples and $k$ colors ($\ts^n_k$) states that every $k$-coloring of $[\Nb]^n$ admits an infinite set of integers $H$ such that $[H]^n$ avoids at least one color.
-In this paper, we study the combinatorial weakness of the thin set theorem in reverse mathematics by proving neither $\ts^n_k$, nor the free set theorem ($\fs^n$) imply the Erd\H{o}s-Moser theorem ($\emo$) whenever $k$ is sufficiently large.
+In this paper, we study the combinatorial weakness of the thin set theorem in reverse mathematics by proving neither $\ts^n_k$, nor the free set theorem ($\fs^n$) imply the Erd\H{o}s-Moser theorem ($\emo$) whenever $k$ is sufficiently large (answering a question of Patey and giving a partial result towards a question of Cholak Giusto, Hirst and Jockusch).
 Given a problem $\msf{P}$, a computable instance of $\msf{P}$ is universal iff its solution computes a solution of any other computable $\msf{P}$-instance.
-We prove that Erd\H{o}s-Moser theorem does not admit a universal instance.
+It has been established that most of Ramsey-type problems do not have a universal instance, but the case of Erd\H{o}s-Moser theorem remained open so far.
+We prove that Erd\H{o}s-Moser theorem does not admit a universal instance (answering a question of Patey).